Building your first Scenario

 -

-entities, which define instances of physical objects (“platforms”) in the network (satellites, ships, or aircraft, for instance).
+PLATFORM_DEFINITIONentities, which define instances of physical objects (“platforms”) in the network (satellites, ships, or aircraft, for instance).
 The entities specify attributes of the platforms, including their motion, and any wireless transceivers mounted on the platforms. -

-entities, which define any three-dimensional antenna radiation patterns needed to describe the radiation or receiving properties of any antennas in the network. -
+ANTENNA_PATTERNentities, which define any three-dimensional antenna radiation patterns needed to describe the radiation or receiving properties of any antennas in the network. -

-entities, which define the wireless frequency bands with which the network’s transceivers are compatible. -
+BAND_PROFILEentities, which define the wireless frequency bands with which the network’s transceivers are compatible. -

-entities, which define the logical network devices in the network and their attributes, including IP addresses and subnets. -
+NETWORK_NODEentities, which define the logical network devices in the network and their attributes, including IP addresses and subnets. -

-entities, which define the static links in the network.
+INTERFACE_LINK_REPORTentities, which define the static links in the network.
 Most typically these are used to define a terrestrial network topology.

-We can employ the CreateEntity
+We can employ the CreateEntity, UpdateEntity, and DeleteEntity operations

 on entities of these types to define networks in Spacetime.
 As an example,